websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/creating-a-contributed-fragment-collection.md

 # Creating a Contributed Fragment Collection

 Contributed Fragment Collections are deployable modules containing Page Fragments.
 The Fragments in a contributed Collection can be used just like regular Fragments, but aren't contained in the database and can't be modified directly through the UI.
-If you're running Liferay DXP 7.3+, it's better to use [Automatically deployed Fragments](./auto-deploying-fragments.md) created in compressed ZIP Collections.
-You can create these [with your own tools](developing-page-fragments-with-the-fragments-toolkit.md#collection-format-overview) or the [Liferay Fragments Toolkit](developing-page-fragments-with-the-fragments-toolkit.md), and they can be modified from the UI and can include image resources.
+If you're running Liferay DXP 7.3+, it's better to use [Automatically deployed Fragments](./auto-deploying-fragments.md) <!-- TODO: Fix link --> created in compressed ZIP Collections.
+You can create these [with your own tools](./using-the-fragments-toolkit.md#collection-format-overview) or the [Liferay Fragments Toolkit](./using-the-fragments-toolkit.md), and they can be modified from the UI and can include image resources.

 This example runs on Liferay DXP 7.3+.

 ```note::
   All Fragments added through a Contributed Fragment Collection are available globally to all Sites.
 ```